 You can end your day by staying in the seaside town of Hofn, where there are a number of places to eat and rest for the night.

 Most of what you saw the day(s) before is within a single day trip reach of many people visiting Iceland.
-As you continue your travels, you will notice a sharp falloff of the number of tourists you encounter.
+As you continue your travels, you will notice a sharp falloff in the number of tourists you encounter.

 Back on the Ring Road and leaving Hofn behind you, you will see the much-photographed Vestrahorn mountain.
-Unlike the flatter, glacier-covered mountains of the Icelandic South Coast, the Icelandic East Coast has a series of sharp spikey mountains that remind you of horns jutting up into the sky.
+Unlike the flatter, glacier-covered mountains of the Icelandic South Coast, the Icelandic East Coast has a series of sharp, spikey mountains that remind you of horns jutting up into the sky.

 There are many marked places and pullouts along the roadside you can stop to catch the perfect shot for your scrapbook.

 In town, they also have a display of “stone eggs” for the different types of birds found in Iceland.
 The town has a bit of a reputation for as an artist colony, so you will want to have a look around and explore a bit to see the different works.

 As you continue on the Ring Road, your next two stops are both waterfalls, and both are worth seeing.

 First is Sveinsstekksfoss.
-This is just off the road and you want to drive up the steep road to the parking area so you can take the short hike to the viewpoint.
+This is just off the road, and you want to drive up the steep road to the parking area, so you can take the short hike to the viewpoint.
 From here you can get some great pictures of one of Iceland’s more beautiful waterfalls.

 The second waterfall is Folaldafoss.
-It’s a short 5-minute trip (route 939) off the main road and you can get pictures from the car park and also take a short hike of a few minutes to get a different vantage point.
+It’s a short 5-minute trip (route 939) off the main road, and you can get pictures from the car park and also take a short hike of a few minutes to get a different vantage point.

 Your drive on Route 1 will bring you to Petra’s Stone Collection.
 Petra died a few years back, but for many years she collected stones that people from around the world came to see and admire.
 You can learn a lot here about the minerals of Iceland.

 To get there, you will pass through a long valley that has multiple waterfalls crashing down on both sides of the road.
-It is a beautiful place to see and you will want to make sure you have either lots of film for your camera or a spare storage device if you are using a digital camera.
+It is a beautiful place to see, and you will want to make sure you have either lots of film for your camera or a spare storage device if you are using a digital camera.

 After crossing so much treeless terrain, you may be surprised to see the largest forested area in Iceland.
 It truly is a remarkable place to stop in and visit.
-Make sure to plan enough time to stop at the East Iceland Heritage Museum so you can learn about regional history.
+Make sure to plan enough time to stop at the East Iceland Heritage Museum, so you can learn about regional history.